London in World War II: Arrivals from overseas

 Many Germans and Austrians in London were arrested in September 1939 and sent to either Olympia in West Kensington or the Royal Victoria Patriotic Asylum on Wandsworth Common before being moved out of the city, with true Nazi sympathisers like Baron von Pillar kept together with German-Jewish refugees like Eugen Spier.
 The Austrian-British psychoanalyst Anna Freud had her wireless set confiscated, and advertisements for domestic staff sometimes read, "No Germans need apply".

 There was another wave of arrests in May 1940, with 3,500 Londoners being arrested within two weeks, some for the second time.
 Those thought to be a lesser threat were not arrested, but instead given midnight curfews.
 In June 1940, Italy joined the war and many Italian Londoners were arrested, including waiters at the Ritz, Carlton, and Berkeley hotels.
 Italian restaurants in Soho put up signs in their window saying "100 per cent patriotic British", but still had their windows smashed.
 After Japan joined the war, twenty Japanese diplomats were put up in flats in Kensington until they could be safely returned to Tokyo, with a guard of eight policemen to accompany them when they left the building.

 Soldiers from many countries were stationed in London, giving it a more cosmopolitan air than it had previously experienced.
 Polish, French and Czech soldiers in particular became a more common sight in the city.
 The Colonial Office financed a mosque in East London to accommodate Muslim soldiers arriving from various parts of the British Empire.
-Members of the Free French Forces were catered to be Le Petit Club in St. James's Place, run by Olwen Vaughan.
+Members of the Free French Forces were catered to in Le Petit Club in St. James's Place, run by Olwen Vaughan.

 On 10 May 1941, Deputy Fuhrer Rudolf Hess flew his private plane to Scotland.
 Upon arrival, he was captured and briefly imprisoned in the Tower of London before being transferred to Mytchett Place near Aldershot for the rest of the war.